Jonathan King: Gap year

 King left Charterhouse in 1962 to attend Davies's, a London crammer, for his A levels.
 With his wages from a job stacking shelves in a supermarket, he made a demo of himself the following year singing "It Doesn't Matter Anymore" and "Fool's Paradise" Eden Kane song with the Ted Taylor Trio, a professional group in Rickmansworth.
 Wearing a pinstripe suit and trainers, he approached John Schroeder of Oriole Records and told him he could make a hit record.
 "I have been studying the music industry for the last three years and it is one big joke," Schroeder reported him as saying.
 "Anyone can make it if they're clever and can fool a few people."
 After hearing King's demo, Schroeder booked a studio session with an orchestra but suspected that King could not sing in tune.

 King also joined a local band in Cranleigh, the Bumblies, as manager/producer and occasional singer, sometimes wearing thigh-length boots and long black gloves, during the band's appearances at birthday parties and similar.

-Despite the cramming, King failed the scholarship exam for Trinity College, Cambridge, but he was offered a place in 1963 after an interview.
+King failed the scholarship exam for Trinity College, Cambridge, but he was offered a place in 1963 after an interview.
 He accepted, but first took a gap year and spent six months travelling with a round-the-world ticket from his mother.
 Staying mostly in youth hostels, he visited Greece, the Middle East, Asia, Australia and the United States, including Hawaii, where, in June 1964, he met the manager of the Beatles, Brian Epstein.
-They spent hours together in Honolulu discussing the music industry, King wrote.
 In October that year King began to study for his degree in English literature at Cambridge, lodging in Jesus Lane.